Short Wave dot Info

 Other Short Wave Frequencies

-There are lots of other short-wave frequencies outside of these specific broadcast bands which are used for all manner of purposes including ship-to-shore communications (maritime), air traffic control (aeronautical), radio amateurs, military and defence, weather information and even radio pirates.
-Broadcasters normally use amplitude modulation (AM), though some are now digital, whereas most of the other users are either digital or use single side band (SSB).
+There are lots of other short-wave frequencies which are used for all manner of purposes including ship-to-shore communications (maritime), air traffic control (aeronautical), military and defence, weather information and even spy stations and radio pirates.
+Broadcasters normally use AM (though some are now digital), whereas most of the other users are either digital or use SSB as with the radio hams.
 It therefore requires specialist receivers to listen to these other services and indeed under some jurisdictions it is illegal to do so, however there is a world of fun to be had on short wave if you have the time and patience.

 The only other short-wave frequencies which it is usually legal to receive and which require no specialist equipment are 'time and frequency standard stations'.
 These are stations which use very accurate transmitters controlled by atomic clocks, and thus serve as highly accurate references.
-They are very useful for checking the accuracy of your receiver.
-They also transmit time information, usually as a series of 'ticks' each second plus messages each minute.
-The two most commonly received stations are:
+They are therefore very useful for checking the accuracy of your receiver.
+They also transmit time information, usually as a series of 'ticks' each second plus spoken messages each minute.
+The following stations are believed to be on-air:

 Station Location Frequencies